em1e/ft_irc/tests2.md

     - [o] join channels that require a password, but incorrect password is given
     - [x] join channels that require an invite (without one)
     - [x] join channels you are already a part of
-    - [o] join channels when not registered
+    - [x] join channels when not registered
-    - [o] join channels when not authenticated
+    - [x] join channels when not authenticated
     - [o] join multiple channels, but some are invalid
     - [o] join channels wrong password
     - [x] join channels with password that don't have password enabled **gives wrong error message**